 Rings with elevated gemstones, hoop earrings, necklaces, watches, and bracelets should not be worn.

 If you need to leave class early, ask the instructor for permission to leave and bow to the school before exiting.

 Do not attempt to practice techniques you have not been shown directly by your instructor.

 All classes take place at the Renfrew Aquatic & Recreation Centre.
-Registration in the Hapkido program gives you access to the gym, weight room, lockers, change room and pool.
+Other amenities at this facility include: gym, weight room, lockers, change room and pool.
 For more info and direction to our facility please click below.